-Whilst Apple’s methods should remove the worst of the external debris, there may still be some hard to reach debris in the mesh and crevices.
-This is where these additional steps come into play, and will show you how to clean AirPods microphone, and how to clean AirPods mesh.
-For these next steps you will need some Blu Tack / Fun-Tak (or an equivalent putty based product) and a wooden toothpick.
+Whilst Apple’s methods should remove the worst of the external debris, there may still be some hard-to-reach debris in the mesh and crevices.
+This is where these additional steps come into play, and will show you how to clean the AirPods microphone and how to clean the AirPods mesh.
+For these next steps, you will need some Blu Tack / Fun-Tak (or an equivalent putty-based product) and a wooden toothpick.

-If there are still some bits of grime that need to be removed, then take the wooden toothpick and use that to scrape away any remaining dirt.
-Whilst Apple recommends not using any sharp objects, they are referring to metallic pins and not wooden picks.
+If some bits of grime still need to be removed, then take the wooden toothpick and use that to scrape away any remaining dirt.
+Whilst Apple recommends not using sharp objects, they refer to metallic pins and not wooden picks.

 How to clean AirPods Pro?

-Cleaning a pair of AirPods Pro is very similar to cleaning the standard AirPods.
+Cleaning a pair of AirPods Pro is similar to cleaning the standard AirPods.
 You can follow the above steps for the majority of the process.
 The only difference is the silicon sleeves.
-Before you begin cleaning the main body using the above steps you will need to remove the sleeves.
+Before cleaning the main body using the above steps, you will need to remove the sleeves.

 You can put the sleeves into a small bowl of warm soapy water.
-This should soften any ear wax, and help remove any dirt.
-You will want to leave the sleeves whilst you clean the main AirPods Pro body.
+This should soften any ear wax and help remove any dirt.
+You will want to leave the sleeves while cleaning the main AirPods Pro body.

-After you have finished cleaning the AirPod Pros, you should remove the sleeves from the warm soapy water and quickly rinse them under a tap (be careful not to drop them).
+After cleaning the AirPod Pros, remove the sleeves from the warm soapy water and quickly rinse them under a tap (be careful not to drop them).

 Now gently wipe them dry with a dry paper towel.